Manage My Payments

 Both borrowers and co-signers can make payments on the loans they have at CFI both online or by mail.
 For the easiest and quickest way, create an account on Manage My Loans.
-You can make one-time or recurring payments by entering your checking or savings account information or make a credit card or debit card payment by selecting the option to use ACI.
+You can make one-time or recurring payments by entering your checking or savings account information.
 If you setup a recurring payment, you may qualify for a reduction of your interest rate.
 You also have the ability to select how you want your payment applied if it is different than the standard payment.
 If at any time you need assistance with making a payment, please call us at 1-800-722-2838.

 What is a nonconforming payment?
 This is a payment that is either more or less than the minimum payment due shown on your monthly statement.